Neuhofen im Innkreis: Coat of arms

 The official description of the coat of arms (translation): From Green to Red, separated by a silver pile, which is decorated with a blue wavy pile; to the left are three golden apples; to the right is a golden crozier, which comes out of the lower frame of the shield.
 The municipal colours are green, yellow, red.

 History

 From the foundation of the Bavarian dukedom the city belonged to Bavaria until 1780.
 Together with the Innviertel (former known as "Innbaiern") it was ceded to Austria after the Treaty of Teschen.
 During the French Revolutionary Wars it became Bavarian again, in 1814 it became part of Upper Austria to whom it has belonged up to the present day.
 After the Anschluß to the German Reich on 13 March 1938 the city was part of the "Gau Oberdonau".
 After 1945 the restitution of Upper Austria took place.

 Politics

-The mayor is Johann Augustin (ÖVP).
+The current mayor is Grünseis Andreas (ÖVP).